sigedu-org/website/_pages/archive.md

 toc_icon: "cog"
 ---

+**July 15, 2020**.
+Thanks everyone for a great virtual BEA workshop!
+Slides for the workshop presentations are now linked from the [schedule](/bea/2020#schedule).
+If you don't see your slides yet, make sure you [email](mailto:bea.nlp.workshop@gmail.com) them to us.
+{: .notice}

 **July 9, 2020**.
 We have posted some [useful notes](/bea/2020#attending-virtually) for the new virtual workshop format.
 Note that this is the first ever virtual BEA, so please bear with us if things don't work as expected!
 {: .notice}